-Alliance Chamber Holds Annual Banquet
+Alliance Chamber holds annual banquet

 The Best of Alliance award was designed for the citizens of Alliance to recognize and vote for a business that goes above and beyond with the best customer service.

-“The nominations poured in on Facebook causing multiple rounds to a nail biting tie breaker,” Unzicker said.
+“The nominations poured in on Facebook causing multiple rounds to a nail biting tie breaker,” Alliance Chamber Director Susan Unzicker said.
 “The citizens really turned out to continually vote for their favorite business.
 All the comments for all the businesses expressed the great service received.
 Clearly, we live in a community where businesses truly care about their customers and continually meet high standards of service.”

 One voter wrote, “Dave’s service is amazing both in Alliance and Hemingford.
 They’re dedicated to family, community and home town service.”
 Another wrote, “Dave’s delivered incredibly generous and well stocked care packages to every teacher in our school district in Alliance and Hemingford not once but several times last school year.
 They were a welcome surprise in a year that was the biggest challenge many of us had ever seen.”
 And another, “They are always friendly and have everything we need.”